 It is never too early to test a child's hearing.
-The type of procedure used to test hearing will depend upon the age of the child.
+The type of procedure used to test hearing will depend on the age of the child.

 Common Types of Testing